 TaylorMade Golf Irons – Aeroburner HL

-For something that offers you the maximum in terms of confidence (of getting at the very least acceptable distance) as well as forgiveness – regardless of how lousy you might hit – AeroBurner HL by TaylorMade is a great choice.
+For something that offers you the maximum in terms of confidence (of getting at the very least acceptable distance) as well as forgiveness – regardless of how lousy you might hit – AeroBurner HL by TaylorMade is an excellent choice.
 The best part?
 This club set cost is way below five hundred – so it fits just the budget perfectly.
-Buying this set will give you 8 different clubs, including everything from No. 4, going to AW.
-That literally includes just about everything you would need as a typical golfer.
+Buying this set will give you eight different clubs, including everything from No. 4, going to AW.
+That includes just about everything you would need as a typical golfer.

-In order to make this set more forgiving even for less than stellar shots, TaylorMade has implemented certain techniques.
-The club face was made thin but large, and it was made to flex ever so slightly on impact – much like fairways.
-As a result these clubs send your ball farther – and higher – than other similar irons.
+To make this set more forgiving, TaylorMade has implemented specific techniques even for less than stellar shots, especially for beginners.
+The clubface was made thin but large, and it was designed to flex ever so slightly on impact – much like fairways.
+As a result, these clubs send your ball farther – and higher – than other similar irons.

-The set, of course, looks rather bold, but the shorter irons could look a little too bold for others.
-But aside from its appearance, there are a lot of other things that make this club set great.
+Of course, the set looks rather bold, but the shorter irons could look a little too aggressive for others.
+But aside from its appearance, many other things make this club set great.
 TaylorMade put in what is known as a Speed Pocket – thin, long cuts at the bottom to make the flex a bit more consistent.

 Pros and Cons of TaylorMade Golf Irons – Aeroburner HL